 10 useful diving apps

-After we had dragged our tattered diving logs with us on our world tour for a year, we finally decided to digitize.
-Enter a dizzying selection of diving apps, websites and services.
-It took us a long time to refine our options and find the apps that work for us.
-To help you cut through the chaff, we have put together a list of the most useful diving apps on the market.
+After a year of lugging around our tattered dive logbooks as we traveled around the world, we finally decided to go digital.
+Enter a dizzying array of diving apps, websites and services.
+It took us a long time to refine our options and find the apps that worked for us.
+To help you cut through the chaff, we've compiled a list of the most useful diving apps on the market.

 Useful diving apps

-Over 30,000 people used the article and the book by Atlas & Boots to pass the Open Water Diver course.
+Over 30,000 people have used the Atlas & Boots article and book to pass the Open Water Diver course.
 Find out more.

 .